PlaidWeb/Publ/tests/content/auth/admins.md

 This entry is only visible to admins.

 Also all entries are always visible to admins.
+So should the [admin panel](/_admin).